Swappnil85/Drishti-V2/DOCS/USER_STORIES.md

   - ✅ App suggests optimal savings rates based on age, income, and retirement timeline
   - ✅ Recommendations are displayed on dashboard with clear explanations and rationale
   - ✅ Users can accept recommendations with one tap or dismiss with feedback
-  - ✅ **NEW**: ML-powered recommendations improve over time based on user behavior
+  - ✅ ML-powered recommendations improve over time based on user behavior
-  - ✅ **NEW**: Recommendations include specific actionable steps (e.g., "Increase 401k by 2%")
+  - ✅ Recommendations include specific actionable steps (e.g., "Increase 401k by 2%")
-  - ✅ **NEW**: Comparative analysis showing user's position relative to peers (anonymized)
+  - ✅ Comparative analysis showing user's position relative to peers (anonymized)
-  - ✅ **NEW**: Goal milestone suggestions based on FIRE methodology best practices
+  - ✅ Goal milestone suggestions based on FIRE methodology best practices
-  - ✅ **NEW**: Risk-adjusted recommendations based on market conditions and user age
+  - ✅ Risk-adjusted recommendations based on market conditions and user age

 ## Epic 6: Financial Account Management ✅ **COMPLETE (100%)**